 by Joe Dawson, SERC research aide

 Last fall, while volunteering in a plant lab at George Washington University in D.C., I heard about an experiment that was starting up at the Smithsonian Environmental Research Center (SERC).
-The project, a global warming simulation in the wetlands surrounding the Chesapeake Bay, was helmed by SERC postdoc Roy Rich, an ecologist with an engineer’s mindset.
+The project, a global warming simulation in the wetlands surrounding the Chesapeake Bay, was helmed by SERC research ecologist Roy Rich, an ecologist with an engineer’s mindset.
 I’ve been a wetlands enthusiast since I spotted my first blue Heron as a kid, and global climate change is, in my mind, the most pressing issue humans face today.
 I was ready to sign up.
 I met with Roy and asked the same questions I have since answered over and over again since joining the project in November:

 “You’re heating up a swamp?”
 Yes.